paulscottrobson/neo6502-documents/neo6502/docs/reference/api.md

 Each byte specifies 2 pixels.
 The upper 4 bits represent the first pixel colour; and the lower 4 bits represent the second pixel colour.
 So tiles and 16x16 sprites occupy 16x16/2 bytes (128 bytes) each.
 Each 32x32 sprite occupies 32x32/2 bytes (512 bytes).
 Colour 0 is transparent for sprites (colour 9 should be used for a black pixel).

 The release package includes Python scripts for creating graphics files, which allow you to design graphics using your preferred editing tools (eg: Gimp, Inkscape, Krita, etc).
-There is an example in the crossdev/ directory, which demonstrates how to get started importing graphics into the Neo6502.
+There is an example in the crossdev directory, which demonstrates how to get started importing graphics into the Neo6502.

-\newpage

-## Pixel Colors
+## Pixel Colours

-**Pixel Colors**\

 | Pixel | Colour            |
 | ----- | ----------------- |